holiday gifting ricotta egg biscuits

 • Gradually adding flour, baking soda, and baking powder.

-Add flour, baking soda, and baking powder gradually.
+Add the flour, baking soda, and baking powder gradually.

 • Chilled dough on baking sheet.

-After well incorporated I find that if you refrigerate the dough about 30 minutes, covered so as not to dry out, the dough is then easier to handle.
-Drop by rounded teaspoonfuls or roll into small balls onto an ungreased parchment paper-lined cookie sheet.
+At this point, I recommend refrigerating the dough about 30 minutes, covered so as not to dry out, so it becomes easier to handle.
+Preheat the oven to 350 degrees F. Drop by the rounded teaspoonful (or roll into small balls and place) onto an ungreased parchment paper-lined cookie sheet.

 • Ricotta egg biscuits baking in the oven.